 - 1. No food is allowed in the laboratory or in the computer area.
-You may take a short break after the initial lecture time to eat lunch or dinner, but not in the lab or computer area. - 2.
+You may take a short break after the initial lecture time to eat or drink something, but not in the lab or computer area. - 2.
 All personnel in the laboratory area are required to wear safety glasses, long pants, and covered shoes (no shorts, skirts, sandals, or flip-flops).
-You will lose points for preparation if you are not dressed properly on lab days. - 3.
+You will lose points for preparation if you are not dressed properly on lab days, even if you only plan to work on the computer. - 3.
 All students are required to complete ChEn 311 before taking ChEn 475; the ChEn 311 course includes the HAZCOM training course. - 4.
 Experimental work should be completed during the regular class periods.
 If additional time is needed in the laboratory, you must clear it with your instructor and make an appointment for the use of the laboratory with Mike Beliveau.
 At least two students must be present during those additional hours (no one is permitted to work in the lab alone).